bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-core-24.0.md

 Sjors Provoost: 00:10:37

 Yeah, so somebody steals my coins.
-Yeah.
 Let's say that happens today.
 Then I call up a miner and say, could you make a couple of new blocks that don't steal my coins?
-Here's the double spend version that I want to include in that block.
+Here's the double-spend version that I want to include in that block.
 They mine it for me and then I release a new version of Bitcoin Core that says here's a checkpoint.
 You must ignore like the real big chain that has built on top of the hack and actually go for this other chain.